Treating the Pelvic Floor with Biofeedback

 A 2023 systematic review published in BMC Women’s Health evaluated RCTs conducted from 2012 to 2022 and found moderate-to-strong evidence supporting biofeedback-guided training to enhance recovery of both urinary and anal continence in postpartum women.
 The evidence favored biofeedback over standard PFMT or verbal instruction in terms of strength gains and clinically meaningful reductions in incontinence.

-Post-Prostatectomy Urinary Incontinence (Male Population)
+Post-Prostatectomy Urinary Incontinence (Male Pop.)

 Biofeedback has also been studied in male populations recovering from radical prostatectomy.
 A meta-analysis by Sciarra et al. (2021) demonstrated that biofeedback-guided PFMT led to faster return to pad-free continence and reduced pad weight in the short (1 month) and long term (up to 12 months) compared to PFMT alone.